Trained in animal care, I have a longtime passion for pets, everything from dogs, rabbits and hamsters to guinea pigs, bumblebees and ducks.

 In uncrowded conditions with access to regularly changed water for swimming, I have found ducks to be less prone to disease and parasites than chickens.

 - Rainy climates.
-Ducks they stand up to wet weather well, which on the other hand make free range chickens feel quite miserable and chilled.
+Ducks stand up to wet weather well, which on the other hand, make free-range chickens feel quite miserable and chilled.
 So they are ideal for rainy temperate climates.

 - Provide shade.
 They can suffer from heat stoke in very hot weather.
 So if you're in a hotter climate, provide a shady area, ideally around and over the pool, so that the water stays cooler for them.